theuserge/TheUserge.github.io/deployment.md

 3. After Login, You'll be in there Dashboard Page

+![This](https://telegra.ph/file/46e58355fe5bf648c8108.jpg)

 4. Choose an option **Build a Cluster** (as show picture below)
-![This](https://telegra.ph/file/46e58355fe5bf648c8108.jpg)

 5. Now, You'll see Pricing Plan setion.

 ![This](https://telegra.ph/file/714afabd905531eedc275.jpg)

 6. Here, We going to use Free Plan for our userbot

 7. After that, You have to select Region and Server.
 Where your Databse server will host.

 ![This](https://telegra.ph/file/69b46491ca2143438bc19.jpg)

-> Select the Nearest server from your location
+<pre> Select the Nearest server from your location so it wont take long time to connect</pre>

 8. At Last, Click on **Create Cluster**.

 ![This](https://telegra.ph/file/268f44ba7e1c25f77b1ec.jpg)

-> You have to wait for sometime at this Page while your Database being created.
+<pre> You have to wait for sometime at this Page while your Database being created. </pre>

 9. After Created, Click on **Network Access** (Can see option under Security section of Above Image)